Satō–Kishi–Abe family: Nobusuke Kishi

 Cropped photo of the wartime Hideki Tōjō cabinet.
 Kishi is second from the left in the second row, just behind Tōjō's right shoulder.

 Hideki Tōjō (right) and Nobusuke Kishi, October 1943.

-The Abe family with Nobusuke Kishi and Shinzo Abe in the center.
+The Abe family, with Nobusuke Kishi and Shinzo Abe in the center.

 Nobusuke Kishi, born Nobusuke Satō, was adopted by his uncle Nobumasa Kishi.
-As Nobumasa had no male heir he married his daughter Yoshiko and took her name.
+As Nobumasa had no male heir, Nobusuke married his daughter Yoshiko and took her name.
+(Note: Japan practiced cognatic primogeniture, or male-line inheritance, at the time, in which the firstborn son would receive everything, leaving younger sons and daughters with nothing.
+Families with only daughters would marry one of their daughters to a second or third son, and in turn, the son would take their wife's name and be adopted as the heir.)
 Nobusuke passed the extremely difficult entrance examination to enter First High School in Tokyo, the most prestigious high school in the country.
-Afterward he attended Tokyo Imperial University (now the University of Tokyo), where he graduated from the Faculty of Law in 1920 at the top of his class and with the highest grades in the university's history.
+Afterwards, he attended Tokyo Imperial University (now the University of Tokyo), where he graduated from the Faculty of Law in 1920 at the top of his class and with the highest grades in the university's history.
 While at the university, Kishi became a protégé of the right-wing ultranationalist legal scholar Shinkichi Uesugi.
-Because he studied German law under Uesugi, Kishi's views tended toward that of typical of German-style Statism during the 1930's, which was at contrast to the more progressive approaches favored by some of his classmates who studied English law.
+Because he studied German law under Uesugi, Kishi's views tended toward that of typical German-style statism during the 1930s, which was in contrast to the more progressive approaches favored by some of his classmates who studied English law.
 Uesugi was so impressed by Kishi that he sought to make Kishi his successor as a professor in the University of Tokyo Faculty of Law, but Kishi declined.
 Instead, upon graduation, Kishi entered the Ministry of Commerce and Industry.
-In 1926–27, Kishi traveled around the world to study industry and industrial policy in various industrialised states around the world, such as the United States, Germany, and the Soviet Union.
+In 1926–27, Kishi traveled around the world to study industry and industrial policy in various industrialized states around the world, such as the United States, Germany, and the Soviet Union.
 Kishi became known as one of the more prominent members of a group of "reform bureaucrats" within the Japanese government who favored a statist model of economic development with the state guiding and directing the economy.

 Known for his exploitative rule of the Japanese puppet state of Manchukuo in Northeast China in the 1930s, Kishi was nicknamed the "Monster of the Shōwa era" (昭和の妖怪; Shōwa no yōkai).